OpenSDN-io/docs/opensdn-feature-architecture-guide/network-qos-vnc-3.1.rst

-In vRouter, in the data path, the forwarding class number specifies the actual physical hardware queue to which the packet needs to be sent, not to a logical selection as in other parts of TF.
+In vRouter, in the data path, the forwarding class number specifies the actual physical hardware queue to which the packet needs to be sent, not to a logical selection as in other parts of OpenSDN.
 There is a mapping table in the vRouter configuration file, to translate the physical queue number from the logical queue number.